Yoga for Emotional Balance

 OR THOSE CURRENTLY IN A 200 HR.
 TEACHER TRAINING**

-This ground-breaking weekend training utilizes teachings from the Krishnamacharya Yoga tradition, Trauma Sensitive Yoga, and the therapeutic elements of Yin Yoga.
+This ground-breaking weekend training utilizes teachings from the Krishnamacharya Yoga tradition and Trauma Sensitive Yoga.
 Each day includes lecture and discussion and body awareness practice via Yoga and guided meditations.

 Many people experience a traumatic event and develop Post Traumatic Stress Disorder (PTSD).
 The number of diagnosed cases in the military has jumped 50% and many go unreported.
 According to the American Medical Association sexual violence is the most under-reported crime.
 Many people have been in car accidents, have witnessed violence in abusive households, or have lost a loved one and thereby experience traumatic grief.
 Research shows that yoga combined with talk therapy can be doubly effective in lessening traumatic responses.